Proto:Donkey Kong 64

 Like Tiny, he originally said his own name when emerging from a Rambi Crate.
 The final game replaced this with a generic animal roar and made it part of the BGM.

 The crowd noises are all stock audio.
-They were replaced with custom voice clips for the final version.
+They were replaced with newly recorded voice clips in the final version.

 In early footage, Donkey and Diddy's weapons resembled actual firearms, complete with realistic gunshot sounds.
 While the design change had already been made by the time this demo came out, the old sound effects are still present, albeit unused.